ArminJo/arduino-test-compile/README.md

 ### `set-build-path`
 If set to true, the build directory (arduino-cli paramer --build-path) is set to `$GITHUB_WORKSPACE/src/<example_name>/build/`  or to `$HOME/<sketch-name>/build/` for files not residing in a directory with the same name.<br/>
-This is useful, if you need to access the result files of the Arduino build in later workflow steps.
+This is useful, if you need to access the result files of the Arduino build in later workflow steps.<br/>
+But anyway, the build binaries are always available in the newly generated "build/<fqbn>" directory of the sketch.
+They are logged if debug-compile is set to "true".
 Default is `false`.<br/>

 ```yaml